arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 suboptimal.
 There are techniques to improve that, but let's not get sidetracked.
 We have other interesting combinators to invent, first.

+Of course, if you want `monthParser` to return an `int` instead of a `char`, you can map an `char -> int` to it, using `<!>`.
+Are you getting familiar with this way of mixing those little combinators?

 ## anyOf
-A very convenient helper function you can build on top of `any` is `anyOf`: it takes a list of characters and it builds a parser for any of them.
-Under the hoods, it uses `choice` and `charP`, a parser for a single character:
+A very convenient helper function you can build on top of `choose` is `anyOf`: it takes a list of characters and it builds a parser for any of them.
+Under the hoods, it uses `charP`, a parser for a single
+character:

 ```fsharp
 let charP (c: char) = Parser (fun input ->